Table of Contents

-We explore the benefits and best practices of Dropbox for law firms.
 As a law firm, you generate a lot of files each day, from client intake forms to contracts.
 The best solution for the care and keeping of these files is cloud-based file storage.
 And a quick online search for cloud file storage will inevitably lead you to Dropbox.

 The Advantages of Law Firm Cloud Storage

 The traditional method of storing files requires costly and cumbersome servers.
-Modern law firms are making the switch to the cloud—and for good reason.
-There are many benefits to using a cloud-based storage solution:
+Modern law firms are making the switch to the cloud — and for good reason.

 How Does It Work?

-Cloud-based storage, such as Dropbox for law firms, work by saving files to a remote file system instead of your computer’s hard drive or local storage device.
+Cloud-based storage, such as Dropbox for law firms, works by saving files to a remote file system instead of your computer’s hard drive or local storage device.
 When you need to access a file, you’ll do so by using an internet connection to open an app or find the file via your browser.

-The key to using cloud-based storage tools is finding the right solution for your firm.
 While some tools such as Dropbox might work well for solo attorneys, small to large firms may require something more business-grade or even a full-fledged document management system.

-Related: Best Cloud Storage for Law Firms.
 See our roundup of the best cloud storage platforms used by lawyers.

 Introduction to Dropbox for Law Firms